pamfuhrmeister/reliability_word_production/README.md

 # Reliability in picture naming

-Data files and scripts for reliability paper
+Data files and scripts for reliability paper.
+This project tests the reliability (split-half and test-retest) of response times on a picture naming task.

 Directory structure:

-analysis_scripts: Rmd files for analyses
+analysis_scripts: Rmd file for analyses, .html file shows code and results of the two experiments

 data: all data files for the two experiments

-paper: Rmd files for paper

 balance_stimuli: script and files needed to reproduce balanced stimulus lists